fennel-ai/client/docs/pages/concepts/source.md

 is called `disorder` in Fennel, and once specified at source level, is respected automatically by each downstream pipeline.

+### Since
+The `since` field in the source provides a way to ingest data from a specific time onwards from the source.

+Typically, the data sources could contain data from a long time ago, but based on the use case, we may only want to ingest data from a specific time onwards.
+The `since` field allows us to do that.

+The `since` field is a `datetime` instance.

 ### Pre-processing
 The `preproc` field in the source provides a way to ingest a column that doesn't exist with a default value or to base the value of that column on another column (or aliasing a column).
 The Fennel ingestion engine will pre-process the data based on the `preproc` map during the ingestion time of the source, ensuring that the data lands in the correct field.